 “Who is coming back, Hyp?”
 I asked.

-“The gods of this world, Thanner.
-I gotta run and you should run, too.
+“The gods of this world.
+I gotta run, and you should run, too.
 Come find me, little brother,” he said.

-With that, he turned and fled from the mirror going out a door down the hallway.
-I stood there, mouth agape, unable to take my eyes off the mirror where my brother once stood.
+He turned and fled from the mirror, going out a door down the hallway.
+I stood there, mouth agape, unable to take my eyes from where my brother once stood.

 “Son of a bi….”
 I stared at the door at the end of the room.
 It gave way and finally opened.

-I turned my attention to them as they strolled in — those gods and goddesses with familiar faces.
-The fireplace lit up as they arrived, and I could see their offness.
-I understood as the smell of cooking human flesh filled my nose.
-I didn’t see it before, not until the fireplace lit up.
+I watched as they strolled in, a group of gods and goddesses with familiar faces.
+A fire ignited in the hearth as they arrived, and I could see their offness.
+The smell of cooking human flesh filled my nose.
+I hadn’t seen it before, not until the fireplace lit up.
 There was a spit in there with a human torso on it.
-They had become cannibals.

-I looked over their faces and saw that their teeth had grown large and sharp, no longer fitting completely in their mouths, leaving them with permanent toothy smiles as their cheeks and lips had eroded or ripped away to make room for the new teeth.
-They went to the center of the room where the long dining room table sat on a worn-out area rug.
-I saw them: Dinlas, Eros, Artemis, Nike, Urania, Hestia, Asteria, my mother Nyx and sister Nemesis, plus an almost-familiar redhead at the table…Moxie.
+I looked over their faces and saw that their teeth had grown large and sharp, no longer fitting entirely in their mouths.
+It left them with permanent toothy smiles as their cheeks and lips had eroded or ripped away to make room.
+They went to the center of the room, where the long dining room table sat on a worn-out area rug.
+I recognized them.
+Dinlas, Eros, Artemis, Nike, Urania, Hestia, Asteria, my mother Nyx, and sister Nemesis, plus an almost-familiar redhead at the table…Moxie.